Svtrnx/async_talk/README.md

 <img src="./frontend/src/videos/signin1-1.gif" alt="signin1-1">

-- **It's [login](https://kenzo-a0ml.onrender.com/signin) with 2FA, user needs to get OTP code from his email, also you can remember your browser to enter next date witout 2FA**
+- **This is a [login](https://kenzo-a0ml.onrender.com/signin) with 2FA, the user needs to get the OTP code from their email, it is also possible to remember the browser to enter next time without 2FA**

 <img src="./frontend/src/videos/signin2.gif" alt="signin2">